-- a GET request is sent (cURL by default uses GET) on the resource: /ufws-3.0/users/myUser - an API key is used in this case for authorization - the Accept header is being used to request that the response be sent in XML.
-Note that, if this header is omitted, UForge sends the response in XML by default. - the response header includes ETag and Last-Modified allowing cache validation and a conditional GET requests.
+- a GET request is sent (cURL by default uses GET) on the resource: /users/myUser - an API key is used in this case for authorization - the Accept header is being used to request that the response be sent in XML. - the response header includes ETag and Last-Modified allowing cache validation and a conditional GET requests.